Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Structure of the software

-\paragraph{Source type criterion} Not every source category is equally promising for the emission of detectable fluxes of VHE neutrinos.
-In order to schedule the sources that have the highest potential to emit detectable fluxes of VHE neutrinos, the user can set the parameter \verb|strategy_priority_sort| to true.
-In this case, the sources are scheduled following a priority ranking.
-The default ranking is the following (from the highest to the lowest priority): \begin{enumerate} \item Galactic supernovae (SNe), \item (V)HE neutrino events (from IceCube and KM3NeT) and binary neutron stars (BNS) mergers, \item flaring blazars (BL Lacs and FSRQs, mostly alerts from ATels), \item tidal disruption events (TDEs), \item gamma-ray bursts (GRBs), \item active galactic nuclei (AGN) other than blazars (mostly alerts from TNS), \item extragalactic SNe, \item steady sources. \end{enumerate} This default priority ranking is informed by studies and reviews dedicated to the detectability of VHE neutrino sources \cite{Venters:2019xwi, Guepin:2022qpl}.
-We give the highest priority ranking to the rarest and most promising events for VHE neutrino detection (Galactic supernovae, (V)HE neutrinos, and BNS mergers).
-Then we prioritize transient source categories that have exhibited potential coincidences with HE neutrino events (blazar flares and TDEs).
-The ranking of GRBs is justified by their large reservoir of electromagnetic energy, and thus their high potential to produce VHE neutrinos, even though no association between GRBs and (V)HE neutrino events has been found until now.
-Despite the detection of neutrinos from NGC 1068, we give a low priority ranking to active galactic nuclei (AGN) other than blazars, as the VHE neutrino counterpart expected for these objects is uncertain.
-Similarly, for extragalactic SNe the priority ranking is low as their ability to produce significant fluxes of VHE neutrinos is uncertain.
-Steady sources are given the lowest priority ranking because the short duration of balloon missions prevents them from achieving sensitivities comparable to current (V)HE neutrino detectors.
-The user can reorder or eliminate source categories as desired.
-In addition, the parameter \verb|strategy_priority_max| is a ranking number (by default equal to 3), that defines how to select sources as a function of their priority.
-Below this number (thus for highest priorities), all sources that can be scheduled are scheduled.
-Above, a sample of sources of each category is taken, in order to avoid prioritizing certain source categories over others.
-This sampling is often justified, as it is not clear from multi-messenger models that one specific source category is the best candidate for all VHE neutrino emission.
+\paragraph{Source type criterion} Not all astrophysical sources have equal potential to produce detectable VHE neutrino fluxes.
+When \verb|strategy_priority_sort| is enabled, sources are scheduled following a predefined ranking based on expected detectability, from highest to lowest priority: \begin{enumerate} \item Galactic supernovae (SNe), \item (V)HE neutrino events (from IceCube and KM3NeT) and binary neutron stars (BNS) mergers, \item flaring blazars (BL Lacs and FSRQs), \item tidal disruption events (TDEs), \item gamma-ray bursts (GRBs), \item active galactic nuclei (AGN) other than blazars, \item extragalactic SNe, \item steady sources. \end{enumerate} This hierarchy follows multi-messenger studies on VHE neutrino source detectability \citep{Venters:2019xwi, Guepin:2022qpl}.
+The highest priority ranking is given to the rarest and most promising events for VHE neutrino detection (Galactic supernovae, (V)HE neutrinos, and BNS mergers).
+Transient source categories that have exhibited potential coincidences with HE neutrino events (blazar flares and TDEs) are next, followed by GRBs whose large electromagnetic output suggests high potential despite no confirmed neutrino associations.
+AGN and extragalactic SNe receive lower priority due to their uncertain VHE neutrino yields, and steady sources rank last since short balloon flights cannot achieve comparable sensitivity to current (V)HE neutrino detectors.
+Users can freely modify this ranking or exclude specific source types.
+The parameter \verb|strategy_priority_max| limits the number of top-priority categories for which all observable sources are scheduled.
+Beyond this threshold, only a representative subset of sources per class is considered, preventing oversampling of any single category and reflecting uncertainties in multi-messenger models.